rednblkx/iptvro_v2/README.md

 # Disclaimer

-This script is not affiliated in any shape or form or commissioned/supported by DIGI, Antena or ProTV.
-For more information about digionline, antenaplay or protvplus, visit their official website.
+This script is not affiliated in any shape or form or commissioned/supported by any providers used.
+For more information about their platforms, visit their respective official website.

 This script offers a way to retrieve the streams using the credentials PROVIDED BY YOU.